node-red/node-red-docker/README.md

 - sets the timezone to Europe/Amsterdam
 - Maps the container port 1880 to the the host port 1880
 - creates a node-red-net network and attaches the container to this network
-- persists the `/data` dir inside the container to the `/mnt/docker-cluster/node-red/data` dir outside the container
+- persists the `/data` dir inside the container to the users local `node-red/data` directory.
+The `node-red/data` directory must exist prior to starting the container.

 ## Project Layout
 This repository contains Dockerfiles to build the Node-RED Docker images listed above.